Accelerate your project

 Check out our most frequently asked questions and read the call guidelines here and reach out to Venture Lab Lead and Senior Associate, Maria Henriques de Jesus, if you are interested in hearing more about the Venture Lab program.

 Our programs support life science start-ups operating within human health and planetary health.
-You can click our focus areas below to see some non-exclusive examples.
+You can read more about BII’s focus areas here.

 Get in touch with us